What we’re up to

-From scientific institutions to advertising agencies, from pharma to finance, from universities to utility companies – over the last year, we have worked with scientists, senior executives, communications specialists, boards and women’s leadership groups from these organisations to develop more effective conversations and results.
+From scientific institutions to advertising agencies, from pharma to finance, from universities to utility companies – over the last year and a half, we have worked with scientists, senior executives, communications specialists, boards and women’s leadership groups from these organisations to develop more effective conversations and results.

 In particular, through our workshops and coaching, we have helped them:

 - Tell their story in interesting and genuine ways

 - Plan for change – motivate and engage their teams